kinnala/scikit-fem/README.md

 - Added: Renamed `ElementQuadRT0` to `ElementQuadRT1` and added alias for backwards compatibility
 - Added: `ElementTriRT2`, the second order Raviart-Thomas element
+- Added: `ElementHexRT1`, the first order Raviart-Thomas element for hexahedral meshes
 - Added: `Basis.project` now better supports `ElementComposite`
 - Added: `solver_iter_cg`, a simple pure Python conjugate gradient solver for environments that do not have sparse solver libraries (e.g., Pyodide)